shaundai/remembot/README.md

 #### Live project

 Project is still in very early stages of production.
-Requirements:
--
+Requirements (v1):
+-Bot will connect with Twilio API
+-Bot will send a good morning reminder every morning at the same time -Bot will determine a list of to-dos based on the day of the week -Bot will text reminders at a pre-designated time
+-Bot will follow up 10 minutes after initial reminders to ensure task was completed

 ## Installation